12:00 noon—8:00 PM…Digestion

 4:00 AM—12:00 noon…Cleansing

-Doesn’t you practice of eating between 6 AM and 2 PM interfere with the “natural” period of cleansing?
+Doesn’t your practice of eating between 6 AM and 2 PM interfere with the “natural” period of cleansing?
 It would seem—in theory—that eating between noon and 8 PM would better follow the cycle.

 My answer: I am aware of the three 8-hour periods that some call the “natural body cycles.”
 Many sources connect these divisions with circadian rhythms.
 However, something bothers me greatly about this system of cycles.
 It is not that I want to show that someone else is wrong and I am right.
 I simply want to share with you my thoughts and let you sort it out for yourself.

 Next comes assimilation.
 One medical dictionary defines assimilation in this way: to consume and incorporate nutrients into the body after digestion, to transform food into living tissue by the process of anabolism.
-As you can see, assimilation comes immediately after digestion.
-As you just read digestion begins immediately after food intake.
+As you can see, assimilation comes immediately after digestion, and digestion begins immediately after food intake.
 Therefore, you have digestion and assimilation taking place whenever you eat.

 Back to digestion and the best times for meals…First of all, any strict division of the processes of digestion, assimilation, and cleansing is artificial and arbitrary.
 If you eat your meal at the traditional 6 or 7 PM, your body will then enter digestion mode.
 Guess what?
 When you eat at, say, 10 at night your body still digests your food.
 Your stomach is not going to tell you: No, I’ll wait till tomorrow when you are supposed to eat—that food’s just going to sit right there till I’m good and ready.
 Your body is not a school cafeteria that allows you to eat only at certain times.
 It isn’t McDonald’s, which quits serving breakfast at 10:00 AM.
 You put in food, any time of day or night, and your digestive system kicks into play and does its thing.